August 16, 2019 Reading Time: 5 minutes

 9One year of the Sri Lanka-MCC Compact (USD 96 million) plus other aid from the US (USD 12 million) is equivalent to about 2% of USD 4.8 billion in 2018.

-*Dr. Ganeshan Wignaraja is the Executive Director of the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI).
+*Dr. Ganeshan Wignaraja is the Executive Director of the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI) in Colombo.
 The opinions expressed in this piece are the author’s own and not the institutional views of LKI, and do not necessarily reflect the position of any other institution or individual with which the author is affiliated.
 This article was originally published by the Daily FT.